osrf/gazebo_tutorials/custom_messages/tutorial.md

 ### Code explained ###

-First we declare the namespace this message lives in, with the 'package' declaration.
+First we declare the namespace this message lives in, with the `package` declaration.

 ~~~
 package collision_map_creator_msgs.msgs;